Creative Music Technology BA(Hons)

 Lecturer in Music

-Frankie Stevens is an operatic soprano, metal musician and academic.
-She has a diverse range of...
+Frankie Stevens is an operatic soprano, metal musician and scholar.
+She has a diverse range...

 This Creative Music Technology degree will prepare you for a wide range of career opportunities, including: